 Lasers play a crucial role in interferometry, a technique used to measure very small distances, surface irregularities, or changes in refractive index with extreme precision.
 The types of lasers commonly used in interferometry include He-Ne lasers, diode lasers, and frequency-stabilized lasers, each selected for their coherence, wavelength stability, and beam quality.

-Diode lasers are also commonly used in interferometry, especially in portable, compact, or cost-sensitive systems.
+Diode lasers are commonly used in interferometry, especially in portable, compact, or cost-sensitive systems.
 Although their coherence length is typically shorter than that of He-Ne lasers, diode lasers can be engineered for improved performance and wavelength stability.
 They are often used in fiber-optic interferometers, biosensing, and MEMS characterization, where size, tunability, and integration are key advantages.

 Frequency-stabilized lasers are used in high-precision interferometric setups, especially in scientific research and advanced engineering.
 These lasers maintain a very narrow linewidth and a highly stable output frequency, which is essential for ultra-sensitive applications such as gravitational wave detection (e.g., LIGO), precision spectroscopy, and dimensional metrology.
 Frequency-stabilized lasers can be based on gas, diode, or solid-state sources, depending on the required wavelength and application.